A group from a map and orbit equivalence: Introduction

-The idea of the Bowen-Series construction has been revisited in \cite{Los} for hyperbolic surface groups, in the geometric group theory context, i.e. the group is given combinatorially by a presentation $P = \langle X; R\rangle$, i.e. a set of generators and relations.
+The idea of the Bowen-Series construction has been revisited in \cite{Los} for hyperbolic surface groups, in the geometric group theory context.
+The group is given abstractly by a presentation $P = \langle X; R\rangle$ i.e., a set of generators and relations.
 The presentations belong to a particular class called ``geometric", meaning that the associated Cayley 2-complex is planar.
-The classical presentations of surface groups are geometric in this sense as well as the presentations obtained from \cite{AF}.
-This construction starts with a geometric presentation $P$ and defines a map $ \Phi_{P} : S^1 \rightarrow S^1$ that is an expanging piecewise homeomorphism and the circle is the Gromov boundary of the group $G$ (see \cite{Gr}).
-The maps $ \Phi_{P}$ and $\Phi_{BS}$ are different, i.e non conjugated, even in the cases they can be compared, i.e. for the classical presentations.
-But they satisfy the same two main features: the orbit equivalence and the Markov properties.
-The map $ \Phi_{P}$ satisfies an additional property relating the group and the dynamics: the volume entropy of the presentation $P$ (see \cite{GH}) equals the topological entropy of $ \Phi_{P}$(see \cite{AKM}).
-The construction of more maps from a geometric presentation $P$ of a surface group has been generalized in \cite{AJLM2} by defining a multiparameter family of maps and an entropy stability result has been obtained for all maps in this familly.
+The classical presentations of surface groups are geometric in this sense as well as the presentations considered in \cite{AF}.
+This construction starts with a geometric presentation $P$ and defines a map $ \Phi_{P} : S^1 \rightarrow S^1$ that is an expanding piecewise homeomorphism and the circle is the Gromov boundary of the group $G$ (see \cite{Gr}).

+The maps $ \Phi_{P}$ and $\Phi_{BS}$ are different i.e. non-conjugate, even in the cases they can be compared, for the classical presentations.
+But they satisfy the same two main features: